Skip to main content

 The M3 project: Microbiome, Metabolites and the Mind: a longitudinal analysis of the microbiota of children with autism

 The existence of a link between the gut microbiome and Autism Spectrum Disorder (ASD) is well established in mice, but in human populations efforts to identify microbial biomarkers remain limited due to a lack of appropriately matched controls, stratification of participants within the spectrum, and sample size.
 To overcome these limitations, we crowdsourced the recruitment of over 100 families with age-matched sibling pairs between 2-7 years old, where one child had a diagnosis of ASD and the other did not.
 We performed multi-omics analysis and longitudinal data analysis of 16S amplicon data.
+You can find a couple of our publications on this project here and here.
+We're now working toward a better understanding of the mechanisms underlying autism, new publication to come soon!

 Image